sanskrit/raw_etexts_english/blogs/manasataramgini/2008-06-29_the-neglect-of-human-sociobiology.md

 +++
-title = "The neglect of humanxa0sociobiology"
+title = "The neglect of human sociobiology"

 +++
 I was at a workshop on new channels of scientific communication.
 One big